vsariola/sointu/README.md

 Another example: on Visual Studio 2019 Community, just open the folder, choose either Debug or Release and either x86 or x64 build, and hit build all.

-### Native bridge & sointu-nativetrack
+### Native virtual machine

-The native bridge allows Go to call the sointu compiled virtual machine, through cgo, instead of using the Go written bytecode interpreter.
+The native bridge allows Go to call the sointu compiled x86 native virtual machine, through cgo, instead of using the Go written bytecode interpreter.
 It's likely slightly faster than the interpreter.
-The version of the tracker that uses the native bridge is [sointu-nativetrack](cmd/sointu-nativetrack/).
-Before you can actually run it, you need to build the bridge using CMake (thus, the nativetrack does not work with go get)
+Before you can actually run it, you need to build the bridge using CMake (thus,
+***this will not work with go get***)

 Building the native bridge requires:
 - [go](https://golang.org/)